a20351766/udo.1.4.0/docs/source/access_control.md

 administration level.
 To learn about access control within a chaincode, check out our [chaincode for developers tutorial](./chaincode4ade.html#Chaincode_API).*

-Fabric uses access control lists (ACLs) to manage access to resources by associating a **policy** --- which specifies a rule that evaluates to true or false, given a set of identities --- with the resource.
-Fabric contains a number of default ACLs.
+UDO uses access control lists (ACLs) to manage access to resources by associating a **policy** --- which specifies a rule that evaluates to true or false, given a set of identities --- with the resource.
+UDO contains a number of default ACLs.
 In this document, we'll talk about how they're formatted and how the defaults can be overridden.

 But before we can do that, it's necessary to understand a little about resources